 Long term effects of ketosis include lowered milk production, an increased risk of other diseases such as displaced abomasum, and even impaired fertility.
 By detecting ketosis before it becomes clinical, producers can take steps to avoid clinical health effects and loss of income.

 The PortaBHB milk ketone test is a semi-quantitative dipstick for the detection of subclinical ketosis.
-Dip the test strip into a milk sample and compare to a color chart.
+Dip the test strip into a milk sample or squirt milk directly on to it.
+Wait 1 minute, and compare to a color chart.
 The test strip changes color in the presence of BHB.
-The higher the concentration of BHB, the greater the color change.
+The higher the concentration of BHB, the darker the color.